Bespoke vs Off-the-shelf

 Off-the-shelf systems often come with a broad range of features intended to serve a wide variety of users or industries.
 Many of these features may go unused by a specific business and the company may still have to pay for them as part of the software package.

-Contrary to popular belief, the cost of off-the-shelf software is not always cheaper than bespoke and in fact, off-the-shelf can prove to me much more expensive in the long run.
+Contrary to popular belief, the cost of off-the-shelf software is not always cheaper than bespoke and in fact, off-the-shelf can prove to be much more expensive in the long run.
 With bespoke software, you are paying only for what you need and nothing that you don't.
 This in and of itself, can make it more cost effective than off the shelf solutions where you are likely paying for software that does some of what you want but not everything and similarly, it offers features and functionality that just aren't relevant to your business and so, you will never use those features yet still pay for them.

 Another way bespoke software can be more cost effective than off the shelf is that once the software is built, it belongs to you.
 There are no on-going, monthly subscription costs, you can have as many users as you like and the software is yours to market and use as you wish - it is not for the masses but for your companies specific requirements only.